Supreme Court asked to block Texas abortion law deputizing citizens to enforce six-week ban

 “Patients who can scrape together resources will be forced to attempt to leave the state to obtain an abortion, and many will be delayed until later in pregnancy.
 The remaining Texans who need an abortion will be forced to remain pregnant against their will or to attempt to end their pregnancies without medical supervision,” the filing states.

-The request for intervention comes after an appeals court in Texas abruptly postponed a District Court hearing scheduled for Monday.
+The request for intervention comes after an appeals court in Texas abruptly postponed a district court hearing scheduled for Monday.
 Opponents of the law had planned to ask a federal judge in Austin to stop the measure from taking effect on Sept.
 1.

 But the U.S. Court of Appeals for the 5th Circuit called off the hearing in a brief unsigned order.
-A three-judge panel on Sunday also rejected a request from abortion rights advocates to take the case on an expedited basis or to put the law on hold pending appeal.
+A three-judge panel also rejected a request from abortion rights advocates to take the case on an expedited basis or to put the law on hold pending appeal.

 The legal developments over the weekend injected fresh concern and uncertainty for Texas abortion providers, who say the law is unconstitutional and will subject them to endless lawsuits, shut down clinics and reduce services.